 - Unreturning: Greek anaplusis, washing or rinsing out; anelusis, going up, return; elusis, step, gait; Latin lenunculus, a small sailing vessel, bark, skiff (the toddling little boat).

 - Have you got a brook in your little heart: Latin rivulus, a small brook, petty stream; galgulus, small bird; aridulus, somewhat dry.

 - On this long storm: Greek enelusios, struck by lightning.

 - Playmates: Latin collusor, companion at play; condiscipulus, school-mate; angelus, a messenger, an angel; lapillus, small stone, pebble; lusus, a game; Greek omelusia, companionship.

-The morpheme patterning precedes a psychological presentation in Along the Potomac.
+Along the Potomac has the morphemic patterning precede a psychological presentation.
 The Latin angellus, double el, meant an angle.

 The seasons must have turned